emacsorphanage/popwin/README.markdown

 popwin.el
 =========

-popwin is popup window manager for Emacs which makes you free from the hell of annoying buffers such like `*Help*`, `*Completions*`, `*compilation*`, and etc.
+popwin is a popup window manager for Emacs which makes you free from the hell of annoying buffers such like `*Help*`, `*Completions*`, `*compilation*`, and etc.